 Leann Conley-Holcom, Giselle Wyers, and Geoffrey Boers, conductors

-Seattle University Chamber Singers Prepared by Visiting Director, Larke Witten
+Seattle University Chamber Singers Prepared by Visiting Director Larke Witten

 Guest Artists

-Haitham Haidar as Matthew Shephard
+Haitham Haidar as Matthew Shepard

 Rod Caspers, Stage Director

-Camilla Tassi, Video Artist and Projection
+Camilla Tassi, Projection Designer

 Band